joivo/joivo/README.md

 ## 👋 About Me

-I'm a software engineer focused on building robust systems that scale from day zero.
-I believe in engineering peace of mind — creating platforms reliable enough that I can enjoy a beach in Northeast Brazil without worrying about production.
+I'm a software engineer with a dual focus: developing resilient **infrastructure systems** (Platform Engineering, Kubernetes Operators) and scalable **business services** (Backend, APIs).
+I believe in engineering peace of mind across the full stack — creating systems reliable enough that I can enjoy a beach in Northeast Brazil without worrying about production.

-While my day-to-day work focuses on infrastructure and platform engineering, I genuinely enjoy the breadth of software development — from writing operators in Go to working with ML pipelines and everything in between.
+While my core expertise lies in Platform Engineering, I bridge the gap between infra and product, feeling equally comfortable writing a custom Kubernetes controller in Go or architecting business logic for a high-traffic chatbot.

 My background spans from bare-metal datacenters and networking equipment to cloud-native architectures.
 I believe good infrastructure should be invisible: it just works, letting developers focus on what they do best.